 Lower resolution comes with a few advantages, as well as disadvantages.
 First, it results in smaller files, which are easier and faster to post-process.
 You can continue to rely on older computer hardware and even some of the lightweight “ultrabooks” can handle such files with ease.
 Second, smaller files also reduce the overall need for storage – you can use smaller capacity memory cards and smaller backup storage (whether local or online).
 Third, lower resolution images typically do not need to be resized / down-sampled – they look pretty clean “as is”, so if you need to quickly process and provide them to someone, you can do it with ease.
 Fourth, smaller files also make it possible for cameras to push higher frame rates, allowing them to be used for such needs as sports and wildlife photography, where fast frame needs are often needed to capture the right moment.
 Smaller files also put less strain on the camera buffer, allowing more images to be captured continuously at high frame rates.
 Lastly, lower resolution cameras are more forgiving on focusing errors and lens resolution – slight focus errors will rarely be noticed in images and if a lens is not capable of resolving a lot of detail, you will not see it in images anyway.
 Hence, for photographers who work with clients that do not require high resolution images, cameras with large pixels (and hence lower resolution) are quite advantageous.

 What about disadvantages?
 Lower resolution cameras translate to lower image dimensions in pixels, which means that you do not have a lot of pixels to start with.
 So if you need to crop an image heavily, you are basically out of luck – your will lose a lot of resolution and your images will become much smaller when doing so.
 This obviously limits further opportunities for resizing / down-sampling (see more on down-sampling below) and limits your output size, i.e. how big you can display images on a screen or in print.
-While there is software out there that can up-sample images, one cannot create more details when they simply do not exist.
+While there is software out there that can up-sample images, as we’ve talked about here, one cannot create more details when they simply do not exist.

 Example of photography that can rely on low-resolution cameras: